Lab Director

 lucyloc@umich.eduFall 2023 – Present

 Lucy earned her B.A. in Psychology and Women & Gender Studies from the University of Michigan in 2021 and worked as a research fellow at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) before joining the FAST Lab as a graduate student.
-She is currently a first-year Clinical Science doctoral student and she is interested in exploring the life course development of food addiction using both longitudinal and cross-sectional age cohort data.
+She is currently a third-year Clinical Science doctoral student and she is interested in exploring the life course development of food addiction using both longitudinal and cross-sectional age cohort data.

 Research Assistants